Documentation Index

 Custom events

-The type: ‘custom_event' method lets you push custom events to Insider with selected parameters.
-With this method, you can hit nearly all segmenting and targeting use cases based on your business needs that are not covered via default methods.
+The type: 'custom_event' method lets you push custom events to Insider One with selected parameters.
+With this method, you can address nearly all segmenting and targeting use cases for your business needs that are not covered by default methods.

-While pushing these two events, you must follow the data types of your default custom parameters that you defined on the Attributes and Events page.
+When pushing these two events, you must match the data types of your default custom parameters as defined on the Attributes and Events page.

-Below, you can find the example script for the custom event method of Insider Web SDK.
+Below is the example script for the custom event method of the Insider Web SDK.
 No parameter id required except for event_name.

-Like add to cart and remove from cart events, the custom event method don’t need to be pushed before the type: ‘init’ method since it is not used for defining user or page data.
-This method needs to be pushed with your own trigger, but after the Insider tag (ins.js), which is pushed after the initialization method.
+Like add to cart and remove from cart events, the custom event method doesn’t need to be pushed before the type: 'init' method, since it is not used for defining user or page data.
+This method needs to be pushed with your own trigger, but after the Insider Tag (ins.js), which is pushed after the initialization method.

 window.InsiderQueue.push({